UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 ## 6. ants.lct-serial.archer2.slurm

 Transforms CCI land use values to the values used in the UM.
-Note edits need to made to **cci2jules.json** to match the above CCI value and metadata changes.
-This is adding no_data and ocean classes.
-The data is then put onto the grid taken from qrparm.mask_igbp.
+Note that the **cci2jules.json** file has been patched during the setup process, to match the above CCI value and metadata changes.
+This patch adds the `no_data` and `ocean` classes.
+The data is then put onto the grid taken from `qrparm.mask_igbp`.

 ## 7. ants.postC4-serial.archer2.slurm

-CCI data does contain C4 grass, therefore the category in the UM is currently empty.
-You can ownload the `c4_percent_1d.asc` datafile from [ISLSCP II C4 Vegetation Percentage](https://daac.ornl.gov/ISLSCP_II/guides/c4_percent_1deg.html) (this will require you to create an EarthData login account), and copy across to ARCHER2 or `cp resources/c4_percent_1d.nc .` as the asc file has no lat/lon info.
+CCI data does not contain C4 grass, therefore the category in the UM is currently empty.
+You can download the `c4_percent_1d.asc` datafile from [ISLSCP II C4 Vegetation Percentage](https://daac.ornl.gov/ISLSCP_II/guides/c4_percent_1deg.html) (this will require you to create an EarthData login account), and copy across to ARCHER2 or `cp resources/c4_percent_1d.nc .` as the asc file has no lat/lon info.

 However, this file is at ~1 degree resolution and when modelling at higher resolutions this will produce a blocky effect.